Account

 This step will shed light on the most popular question solar newcomers ask: ‘What size solar panel system do I need?’
 Overall, there are three ways you can go to estimate your energy needs.

 To do that you need to decide what appliances (light, kettle, TV, etc.) you want to run and for how long.
 After that you should check the specification chart in your appliances for power rating (Watt), multiply each by the time (Hour) you typically use them per day and sum them up.
-Read our article Ultimate guide: DIY solar system kit to learn how to figure out your daily energy consumption.
+Read How to design a solar system for home? to learn how to figure out your daily energy consumption.
+Don’t forget about seasonal changes in your annual electricity usage – air conditioning in summer and home heating in winter greatly impact your power needs.

 If this option seems to work better for you, take into account your solar power system type: grid-tied or off-grid.
 The first one is simpler to deal with, because there is no way you can miscalculate: you'll always be backed by the grid should anything happen.
 So, the arithmetic mean of any recent utility bills will be enough.